aws-samples/eks-workshop-v2/website/docs/aiml/chatbot/gradio.md

 kube-root-ca.crt    1      111s
 ```

-### Accessing the Chatbot website
+### Accessing the Chatbot Website

-Once the load balancer has finished deploying, use the external ip-address to directly access
+Once the load balancer has finished deploying, use the external IP address to directly access the website:
-the website:

 ```bash
 $ kubectl get services -n gradio-llama2-inf2